seveibar/remote-redux/README.md

 // state: { counter: 3 }

 store.dispatch({ type: 'DOUBLE_COUNTER', remote: true })
-// the server will return a new state: { counter: 6 }
+// the server will eventually return a new state: { counter: 6 }

 store.dispatch({ type: 'INCREASE_COUNTER_IF_BELOW_5' })
 // initially increases the counter (to 4), then reverts the action when it is